ctu-fgis/2020-a-gisquick-doc/user-manual/experimental-publishing.rst

    How to proceed in QGIS to install the experimental plugin.

 When the installation is finished, it is possible to check new acquisition in the list of installed plugins.
-Also, new icon appears in QGIS ribbon.
+Also, new icon appears in QGIS toolbar.
 In comparison with classic Gisquick icon, it only differs in small digit 2 in the middle.
 Next step is to prepare the project in QGIS.